onqtam/headjack/src/messages.md

 new types of messages get an on-chain ID so subscriptions are integer-based

+messages contain their URIs and also a local timestamp - although that could be spoofed.
+It is however useful for ordering things in certain cases

 the <application_id>/<application_nonce> is embedded in a message that's being signed through an application/IDM such that it cannot suffer from a replay attack